wrale/mcp-server-tree-sitter/FEATURES.md

 Based on the testing results, these are the most critical next steps:

-1. **Fix AST Node Dictionary Building**: The core issue preventing most functionality appears to be in the AST node dictionary construction.
-Error "Node ID not found in nodes_dict" indicates a tracking issue during AST creation.
+1. **Fix Tree-Sitter Query Result Handling**: The core issue appears to be in query result handling.
+Queries execute without errors but don't return any results, suggesting an issue with capture or result processing.

 2. **Implement Tree Cursor Functionality**: This is a prerequisite for most advanced features and depends on fixing the core AST handling.